 - a.
 Such notice must be provided as soon as possible, but never more than one hour after becoming aware of the problem. - b.
-If the excess emissions occur during non-business hours, the permittee must notify LRAPA by calling the Oregon Emergency Response System (OERS).
-The current number is 1-800-452-0311. - c.
+If the excess emissions occur during non-business hours, the permittee must notify LRAPA by calling the Oregon c.
 The permittee must also submit follow-up reports when required by LRAPA.